 Not sure how to cut costs?
 Start by tracking them.
 A free service like PowerWallet will tell you where your dollars are going, which can be a real eye-opener.
 Next, use the Money Talks News archives for ideas on how to save money in every aspect of your life.

 Don’t just kill these debts, though.
 Write their obituaries.
-Certified financial planner Kimberly Foss suggests posting all paid-off debts where you’ll see them – the bathroom mirror, say, or the front of the fridge.
+Certified financial planner Kimberly Foss suggests posting reminders of paid-off debts where you’ll see them – the bathroom mirror, say, or on the fridge.

 Highlighting the zero balance with yellow or pink marker drives home the point: I have paid down X dollars – look how much closer I am to my goal!

 “That gives you momentum,” says Foss, founder and president of Empyrion Wealth Management in Roseville, California.

 Foss also suggests that holders of rewards credit cards apply those reward points toward their balances, versus trading them in for gift cards or airline tickets.